 Porterville, Calif.
 Scheduled to Consider Rescinding LGBT Pride Month

-July 16, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+July 16, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 This evening, California's Porterville City Council is scheduled to consider whether to rescind a proclamation designating June as LGBT Pride Month and to change the process by which city proclamations are approved.